jbrennan/xcode4themes/Readme.md

 Xcode 4 Themes
 ==============

-This repository contains 3 themes I've found useful when working with Xcode 4, in addition to a Ruby script I've discovered to help convert Xcode 3 themes into the format required by Xcode 4.
+This repository contains and handful themes I've found useful when working with Xcode 4, in addition to a Ruby script I've discovered to help convert Xcode 3 themes into the format required by Xcode 4.

 The themes
 ----------